 If you don’t go to church because you don’t feel like you fit in, you’re not alone!
-A She Blossoms reader recently asked for tips on finding a church that is welcoming and inclusive.
+A She Blossoms reader recently asked for tips on finding a church that is friendly, accepting, and loving.

 Do you feel like you don’t fit in at church?
-I confess that I’m a bit of a church hopper, even though church is an important way for me to worship and build my relationship with God.
+I confess that I’m a bit of a church hopper, even though church is an important way for me to worship and follow Jesus Christ in more meaningful ways.
 My husband and I have attended five churches in 13 years of marriage, which means we go to a new church every few years.
 Not fitting in at church is a small part of the reason we keep moving around…there are bigger issues we struggled with.

 What to Do When You Don’t Fit in at Church

 When we left one of my favorite churches – Capilano Christian Community in Vancouver – we had an “exit interview” with one of my favorite pastors.
 It was so cool; he took us out for coffee, asked us to share our thoughts on the church, and blessed us.

 We left that church because it moved to a new location, which was too far for us to drive.
 We felt like we fit in fine, even though it was mostly families and we’re a childless couple.
 We really liked the home group, especially because it involved a weekly dinner!
 I loved eating together.